 5. Monitor the risk

-What is risk management?
-It's simply that: an ongoing process of identifying, treating, and then managing risks.
-Clear communication among your team and stakeholders is essential when it comes to ongoing monitoring of potential threats.
-And while it may feel like you're herding cats sometimes, with your risk management process and its corresponding project risk register in place, keeping tabs on those moving targets becomes anything but risky business.
+While it may feel like you're herding cats sometimes, with your risk management plan and its corresponding project risk register in place, keeping tabs on those moving targets becomes anything but risky business.